 In April 20, 2007, we entered into an employment agreement with each of Messrs.
-Hilliou, Miller and Elam.
-The term of each of these agreements is one year beginning April 10, 2007, with automatic successive one-year renewals unless either we or the relevant executive provides notice of termination at least 90 days prior to the end of the then current term.
-The agreements set an initial annual base salary of \$207,500 for Mr. Hilliou, \$250,000 for Mr. Miller and \$200,000 for Mr. Elam, in each case subject to increase by our board of directors at the beginning of each calendar year.
-In addition, each executive is eligible to receive an annual incentive bonus equal to up to 100% of his base salary subject to the achievement of annual objectives established by our compensation committee.
+Hilliou, Miller and Elam and on July 17, 2007, the Company and Mr. Hilliou and Mr. Miller amended their agreements.
+The term of each of these agreements is one year beginning, with automatic successive renewals unless either we or the relevant executive provides notice of termination at least 90 days prior to the end of the then current term.
+The agreements set an initial annual base salary of \$250,000 for Mr. Hilliou, \$250,000 for Mr. Miller and \$200,000 for Mr. Elam, in each case subject to increase by our board of directors at the beginning of each calendar year.
+In addition, Mr. Miller and Mr. Elam each are eligible to receive an annual incentive bonus equal to up to 100% (200% for Mr. Hilliou) of his base salary subject to the achievement of annual objectives established by our compensation committee.
 In addition to the shares of restricted stock previously granted to each executive, each executive may receive additional grants as determined by our compensation committee.
-The agreement further provides that we will maintain a policy of term life insurance on each executive for the beneficiaries designated by the executive.
+The agreement further provides that we will maintain a policy of term life insurance on each executive for the benefit of beneficiaries designated by the executive.
 The amount of such policy shall be determined by us, but shall not be less than two years of the executive's base compensation.

-In the event of termination of any of these employment agreements upon the death of the executive or by us because of illness or incapacity of the executive that continues for 90 days, in addition to all amounts owed through the date of termination, we shall pay to the executive an amount equal to his prior year's annual bonus pro rated through the date of termination.

-In the event the agreement is terminated by us for "cause", or by the executive without "good reason", we shall only be obligated to pay the executive all base salary and benefits accrued through the date of termination and the executive shall forfeit any unvested shares of restricted stock.

-In the event the agreement is terminated by us without "cause" or by executive for "good reason", in addition to amounts owed through the date of termination, we shall:
+In the event of termination of any of these employment agreements upon the death of the executive or by us because of illness or incapacity of the executive that continues for 90 days, in addition to all amounts owed through the date of termination, we shall pay to the executive and use the agreement is terminated by us for "cause", or by the executive without "good reason", we shall only be obligated to pay the executive all base salary and benefits accrued through the date of termination and the executive shall forfeit any unvested shares of restricted stock.
+In the event the agreement is terminated by us without "cause" or by the executive for "good reason", in addition

-- Continue to pay the executive's base salary for a period of six months plus an additional one month of base salary for each year of employment (up to a maximum of 12 months base salary), - Pay an annual bonus for the year of termination equal to the average annual bonus for the executive for the previous two years, pro rated through the date of termination (subject to a minimum of 50%), and - Continue, at our expense, all of the executive's health, dental and other insurance benefits until the earlier of the end of the term or the date the executive becomes subsequently employed.
+- Continue to pay the executive's base salary for a period of six months base salary plus an additional one month of base salary for each year of employment (up to a maximum of 12 months base salary), - Pay an annual bonus for the year of termination equal to the average annual bonus for the executive for the previous two years, pro-rated through the date of termination (subject to a minimum of 50%), and - Continue, at our expense, all of the executive's health, dental and other insurance benefits until the earlier of the end of the term or the date the executive becomes subsequently employed.